Jon4Gro/GManager/README.md

 ### **✉️ Auto Guild Invites (New\!)**

 * **Whisper Triggers**: Automatically invites guildless players to the guild when they whisper you a customizable keyword phrase.
-* **Modular Reply Templates**: Configure automated whisper responses for every scenario, including a message sent alongside successful invites, an optional reply when the function is turned off, a minimum level filter, and an automatic notification text if a candidate's level is too low.
+* **Modular Reply Templates**: Configure automated whisper responses for every scenario, including a message sent alongside successful invites, an optional reply when the function is turned off.

 ## **Interface Tabs Breakdown**